aston314/Lampa-cordova/plugins/README.md

 General requirements:

 1. Plugin files must use the `.js` extension.
+2. All plugins must be placed inside `plugins/`.
-2. Plugins should be loadable through Lampa's plugin mechanism.
+3. Plugins should load correctly through the Lampa plugin mechanism.
-3. Avoid unnecessary global variables.
+4. Avoid unnecessary global variables.
-4. Use Lampa APIs and extension mechanisms whenever possible.
+5. Use Lampa APIs and extension mechanisms whenever possible.
-5. Do not modify unrelated Lampa core functionality.
+6. Do not modify unrelated Lampa core functionality.
-6. Maintain compatibility with current Lampa versions whenever possible.
+7. Maintain compatibility with current Lampa versions whenever possible.
-7. Clearly document third-party dependencies.
+8. Clearly document third-party dependencies.
-8. Plugin name, version and main functionality should be clearly defined.
+9. Plugin name, version and main functionality should be clearly defined.

 ### Recommended Structure